iyobo/uncircled/README.md

     }
 }

 // The following classes need not be in the same file.
-You can export them into your root class.

 class ChildStore {
     ab = 'wonton';